 Indoor areas and areas where guests may be in close proximity are temporarily closed or at reduced capacity.

 Token activities are limited.
 Some activities, like animal feedings, are on hold until further notice.

 All standard admission must be purchased in advanced.
 We will not be admitting guests without pre-purchased admission, nor will we be selling admission at Guest Check-In.
 Tickets can be purchased up to 2 weeks in advance.
 Each guest aged 2 or older in your party must have an admission ticket.
 Reservations are not required for Lehigh Valley Zoo members.

 Your Zoo admission is a timed reservation.
 Please make sure to pay attention to the time and date of your reservation when purchasing admission.

-Zoo admission is timed and guests will not be admitted to the zoo until the beginning of their session.
+Zoo admission is timed and guests will not be admitted to the Zoo until the beginning of their session.
 Please adhere to the time on your admission ticket.
-Make sure to arrive early enough so that you have time to enjoy the Zoo before your end time.
-All guests must leave the Zoo by the end time on their ticket.
+Guests must leave the Zoo within 2 hours after their arrival.

 In order to ensure proper social distancing protocol, no guest will be be admitted to the Zoo until the start time of their admission session.
 If you arrive early, we ask that you stay in your vehicle until the start time on your admission ticket.

 When lining up for check-in, adhere to posted guidelines and maintain at least six feet of distance from guests ahead of you and behind you.
 Please do not join the check-in line more than 15 minutes prior to your start time.